Why put up with unsightly amalgam tooth fillings?

 Mills Road Dental, in Gosnells/Martin is an amalgam free clinic.
 We prefer white fillings because they are mercury free and look like part of a normal tooth.
 Also, the composite materials we use are far stronger than those used previously so you can expect your filling to last longer.

-White fillings or composite resin are used in many ways:
+White tooth filling/composite resin is used many ways:

 - hard tissue: decay removal

 - cosmetic fillings

 Mercury amalgam fillings contain approximately 50% mercury, which although has been deemed safe by the Australian Dental Association, can leak tiny amounts of mercury every day.
 However, patients are exposed to the highest amount of mercury when the fillings are either placed or removed, which is why we don’t advocate the replacement of amalgam fillings unless one breaks or cracks.

 If your mercury filling does need to be replaced, we’ll use several procedures to ensure that all the mercury is safely removed and not absorbed by your body.
 Then we can replace the filling with a new composite resin filling, which will not only be mercury free but look a lot nicer, too.